Cultivating Sense, Sensation and Self-development in Nature

 These words indicate the basic qualities that have to be developed today: relationship to nature, relationship to oneself and to others.
 Instead of abstract thinking, living notions.
 Recognizing the essence from nature, from moods, from faces, attitudes and gestures is developing a new science out of a sense of nature.
 Letting the head be touched by the heart is the new religion or is, to become nature pious as it was, for example, Goethe.
 Training intuitive action from this in order to be able to do the right thing at the right moment is the new art or the spark to heal.
 This refers to a renewal of all areas of life (and science, religion, art) where these three capacities can be fruitfully applied.

-- Life in developing community
+- Live in a developing community

 - Close to nature